 Suitable for students: U.S. domestic or international students studying in the eleventh grade.
 International students in the equivalent of eleventh grade in the US

-Suitable for students: Young writers ages 13-18
+Suitable for students: Young writers in grades K-12.

-Competition Introduction: Tom Howard/John H. Reid Fiction & Essay Contest is created by Winning Writers, the organization finding and creating quality resources for poets and writers.
+Competition Introduction: The Tom Howard/John H. Reid Fiction & Essay Contest is created by Winning Writers, the organization finding and creating quality resources for poets and writers.
 Winning Writers is among the “101 Best Websites for Writers” (Writer’s Digest, 2015-2019).
 The judges are Soma Mei Sheng Frazier, the winner of CutBank’s 2018 contest, released in 2019, and Michal Jones, Pushcart Prize-nominated poet, and parent in Oakland, California.

-Competition date: April 15 – September 30, 2023
+Competition date: April 15 – October 1, 2024

 Suitable for students: No restriction on the age of the author.
 All countries eligible except Syria, Iran, North Korea, and Crimea (due to US government restrictions)